 IV.
 REMEMBER THAT LOVE IS giving

-So before you go home tomorrow morning, you had better get flowers from somewhere.
+So before you go home , you had better get flowers from somewhere.
 And you need to give something to your wife constantly.
 Maybe you found some cookies, or maybe just a flower or maybe something else.
 It doesn’t matter what it is.
 You know what the real issue is?
 You come home, and you say, “Honey, this is for you.”
 And she knows “He was thinking about me today.”
 That is the issue for her.
 Were you thinking about her?
 To love is to give.
 There is no other way to express love except by giving.
 Love is an action verb and it requires not just talk but a physical act of presenting something to a loved one.
 Love is giving a gift.
 The most important thing that you can give to your wife is time.

 V. CONSIDER THE PROBLEMS OF GIVING LOVE: